-Changing sex risk behaviors, gender norms, and relationship dynamics among couples in Cape Town, South Africa
+Changing sex risk behaviors, gender norms, and relationship dynamics among couples in Cape Town, South Africa Efficacy of an intervention on the dyad

 RATIONALE: South Africa continues to experience new HIV infections, with the highest risk among Black Africans living in poor communities.
 Most HIV prevention interventions target women or men separately and only a small number target couples jointly.